 - And immediately his ears were opened and the impediment of his tongue was undone, and he was speaking properly.

 - And He instructed that they tell no one.
 But the more He was instructing them, the more abundantly they were proclaiming it.

-- And they were stunned beyond measure, saying: “He has done nobly; He even makes the deaf to hear and the mute to speak.”
+- And they were stunned beyond measure, saying: “He has done all things nobly; He even makes the deaf to hear and the mute to speak.”